wagtail/wagtail-wordpress-import/README.md

 python manage.py import_xml path/to/xml/file.xml parent_page_id
 ```

-`parent_page_id` is the ID of the page in your Wagtail site where WordPress pages will be imported as children.
+`parent_page_id` is the ID of the page in your Wagtail site where WordPress pages will be imported as child pages.
 You can find this in the Wagtail admin URL when editing the page e.g. for `http://www.domain.com/admin/pages/3/edit/` the ID is 3.

 Running this command will import all WordPress 'post' and 'page' types to the 'PostPage' model in an app called 'pages'

 You can run the import as many times as you need.
 To avoid content duplication, subsequent imports after the first import will update the existing pages.
-This behavior also applies to any images or documents that have been imported.
+This behavior also applies to any images or documents that have already been imported.
+New pages, images, and documents will be created if they don't already exist in the Wagtail site.

+The import process will create a log file in the `log` folder in the root of your site.
+The log file will contain information about the import process, including any errors that occurred during the import. *Currently the infomration in the CSV files is not very useful, but we are working on improving this.*

 ### Optional command arguments